 - Covering or closing one eye when looking or reading

-- Difficulty recognising familiar people in the distance
+- Difficulty recognizing familiar people in the distance

 - Difficulty concentrating and a short attention span for the child’s age

 - Complaints of headaches, blurred or double vision

 - Avoiding colouring activities, puzzles, and other detailed activities

 - Difficulty with eye-hand-body coordination when playing ball or bike riding

 If you notice any of these signs in your child, see an optometrist who has all the equipment required to test school-aged children’s vision.

 How to ensure you and your family have a good vision for life